Mehmet Ali Ağca: Prison time, release, and rearrest

-Ağca was sentenced in July 1981 to life imprisonment in Italy for the assassination attempt.
+Ağca was sentenced on 23 July 1981 to life imprisonment in Italy for the assassination attempt.
 Following his shooting, Pope John Paul II asked people to "pray for my brother (Ağca), whom I have sincerely forgiven."
 In 1983, the Pope and Ağca met and spoke privately at the prison where Ağca was being held.
 The Pope was also in touch with Ağca's family over the years, meeting his mother in 1987 and his brother a decade later.
 After he was imprisoned, Ağca announced that he had left Islam and converted to Christianity.

 Ağca's release was requested in the summer of 1983 by the alleged kidnappers of Emanuela Orlandi, the young daughter of a Vatican employee, who mysteriously disappeared in Rome in June of that year.
 On 9 June 1997, Air Malta Flight 830 was hijacked by two men.
 After landing in Cologne, the hijackers demanded the release of Ağca.
 He was not released and the hijackers surrendered.
 After serving almost 20 years of a life sentence in prison in Italy, at the request of Pope John Paul II, Ağca was pardoned by the then Italian president Carlo Azeglio Ciampi in June 2000 and deported to Turkey.

 Following his extradition, he was imprisoned for the 1979 murder of Abdi İpekçi and for two bank raids carried out in the 1970s.
 Ağca was arrested on 25 June and incarcerated in the Maltepe Military Prison.
 He fled to Bulgaria on 25 November and was sentenced to death in absentia.
 Ağca was extradited to Turkey in 2000 by benefiting from the Conditional Amnesty Law.
 This consideration granted to Ağca elicited strong reactions.
 Both cases were merged and tried before the Kadıköy 1st High Criminal Court.
 The single trial concerned the hijacking of Cengiz Aydos's taxi in 1979, robbing the Yıldırım jewellery store in Kızıltoprak on 22 March 1979 and stealing money from the Fruko soda storage on 4 April 1979.
 On 18 January 2000, the judges dismissed the charges because of the statute of limitations on the case filed for the jewellery store robbery and for "breach of the Firearms Act" (law no. 6136).
 For embezzlement and money theft Ağca was sentenced to 36 years of imprisonment.
 Ağca's lawyers applied for his release under Law no. 4516 on Parole and Deferral of Penalties in December 2000.
 Their request was denied by the 1st High Criminal Court of Kartal.
 The lawyers filed an appeal against this decision, but the appeals court upheld the ruling.
 Ağca's life sentence was reduced to 10 years under a Turkish law that shortened prison sentences if served in a foreign prison.
 The money-laundering conviction and 36-year sentence were overturned because of the statute of limitations for robbery, which was seven years under Turkish law.